AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 >
 > Mind you, a single constructor GADT is probably not much use.

+I believe condition 2 can be relaxed very slightly, to allow constraints known to be zero-width.
+For example, equality constraints should be fine.
+So should classes that have no methods and no superclasses with methods.  *SLPJ: I do not understand this paragraph.
+Example please! *

 Unlike a true `newtype`, pattern matching on the constructor *must* force the contents to maintain type safety. *SLPJ: I do not understand this paragraph.
 Example please! *